 General Advice Warning: The contents of this article were accurate at the time of writing.
 Insurers change their policies from time to time, so some information may have changed.
 You should always read the Product Disclosure Statement of your chosen insurer to understand what is covered and what isn't.
 The information provided is of a general nature only and does not take into account any personal objectives, financial situation or needs.
 Before making a decision you should consider the appropriateness of the information having regard to your personal circumstances.

 Like any policy there are exclusions around pre-existing medical conditions and cancellation cover, so make sure you understand your cover by reading the Product Disclosure Statement before you buy.

 If you're finding it difficult to get travel insurance, but are mainly concerned about medical benefits, perhaps you'd consider overseas visitors health insurance cover instead?
-A few Australian health insurers (not travel isurers) offer cover to non Australians, but remember these policies will not include any travel insurance benefits like cancellation, luggage, or personal liability benefits at all.
+A few Australian health insurers (not travel insurers) offer cover to non-Australians, but remember these policies will not include any travel insurance benefits like cancellation, luggage, or personal liability benefits at all.
 Australian Unity, Bupa, HBF, HCF and Medibank all offer visitors health cover.

 Some countries have reciprocal healthcare agreements with Australia such as; New Zealand, the United Kingdom, the Republic of Ireland, Sweden, the Netherlands, Finland, Italy, Belgium, Malta, Slovenia and Norway.

 Lucky for you, if you're from one of these countries and you've got your Medicare card, you're covered for medical treatment you receive while you're here already.

 If you're in Australia on a working holiday visa (417), a sponsorship visa (457), a defacto visa, or even a student visa you should look into non-permanent resident travel insurance rather than a visitors policy.
 Follow the link for more info.